NikolasEnt/NikolasEnt.github.io/_posts/2024-12-10-Tips-for-better-camera-calibration.md

 ## Understanding Optics

 The effective focal length of a lens changes with the focus distance, leading to an effect called 'focus breathing'.
 There are [telecentric](https://en.wikipedia.org/wiki/Telecentric_lens) lenses that minimize this effect through their design.
 However, in real-world applications, despite the ease of calibration for telecentric lenses, these expensive pieces of optics still exhibit some measurable level of focus breathing.
 Ultimately, this means that camera calibration should be performed at the focus distance matching the actual lens use case.
-The same is true about the aperture setting.
+The same applies to the aperture setting.
+In summary, calibration should be performed on each individual camera-lens system after setting the optical parameters.
+Any change in these parameters will invalidate the calibration results, and new calibration is required.

 It is also very important to fix the lens focus with a screw or other means available for a particular lens during the entire duration of the calibration process and, ideally, throughout its usage.
 Repetitive focus setting in real-world applications is hardly achievable, so if the lens focus was changed and then returned to what seems to be the same position, the calibration results would not be as accurate as they were during the original calibration.
 It is also important to keep in mind that the lens focus can be affected by thermal expansion effects due to changes in ambient temperature and that there may be a gradual drift in the focus settings over time due to natural vibration.
 All of these factors mean that calibration cannot be ideally accurate, and its accuracy may change over the long-term use of the optical setup.
 It means, in many cases, calibration is not a one-time process — periodic validation and recalibration may be essential to maintaining long-term performance in real-world applications.